pulumi/docs/content/blog/creating-a-python-aws-application-using-flask-and-redis/index.md

 	}])
 ```

-The application is built into a docker image, and pushed to our ECR repository that was created
+The application is built into a Docker image and pushed to our ECR repository we created
 earlier.

 ```python